- How many forms of each ETS® Major Field Test (MFT) are available?

-- Why does ETS regularly update Major Field Test (MFT) forms?
+- Why does ETS regularly update MFT forms?

 ETS regularly updates MFT test forms to maintain their validity, reliability and fairness.
 This process ensures that the test specifications and content remain current to the pertinent disciplines and changes in teaching methods.

 - What is the process for updating an MFT test form?